What is Giardia?

 Contaminated water is a major source of the spread of giardiasis.
 Giardia cysts can survive in lakes, ponds, creeks and streams.
 You can become infected if you drink or accidentally swallow contaminated water while you swim.
 You can also become infected by eating raw or undercooked food contaminated with cysts.

 Giardia can also spread from person-to-person in settings such as child care centers.
-The risk is greatest for young children who are not yet toilet-trained where there is poor hygiene.
+Young children who are not yet toilet-trained and where there is poor hygiene are most at risk.
 These children can also spread the infection to other people in their families.

 Giardia can also spread during sexual activity when there is contact with feces.